-Leading up to the COP26 summit in November 2021, Jubilee Centre is publishing a series of blog posts on various aspects of climate change.
-The different authors will be on a panel together at our online Facing the Climate Crisis event on October 20th, where they will seek to model a generous conversation around climate action, which is often portrayed in divisive terms.
+Leading up to the COP26 summit in November 2021, Jubilee Centre published a series of blog posts on various aspects of climate change.
+The different authors were on a panel together at our online Facing the Climate Crisis event in October 2021.

 The urgency for climate action is heating up as COP26, the UN Climate Conference, approaches.